Women in Cuba: Women in the Cuban labor force

 Nearly 60% of professionals in modern Cuba are women.

 Across the world, people are concerned about the feminization of poverty.
-Seven out of every ten poor people are women or girls, according to a study carried out by the World Food Program (WFP).
+Seven out of every ten poor people are women or girls, according to a study carried out by the World Food Programme (WFP).
 In Cuba, we are seeing something unique in this area.
 While the average Cuban wage was around 494.4 regular pesos per month ($18.66) at the end of 2008 to 2015, an increase in the number of women in the technical and professional work force in Cuba has been seen.
-According to the World Bank’s Gender Data Portal, women represent 42% of the labor force participation rate in Cuba.
+According to the World Bank's Gender Data Portal, women represent 42% of the labor force participation rate in Cuba.
 Research conducted by the American Association of University Women (AAUW) showed that, in 2011, women represented around 70% of the professional workforce, 69% of health care workers, and 80% of educational workers, but only around 30% of engineers, showing that the rates decrease in the scientific and technical sector.

 Before the Revolution there were little to no women in the workforce, let alone getting paid for the employment.
 Only 14.2 percent of the female population were in paid employment, according to a journal article, Socialism and Feminism: Women and the Cuban Revolution, Part 1.
 Most women in this time were expected to be housewives and attend to their husbands and families.
 Although, there was a small percentage of women that were seeking to work.
 According to the journal article, Socialism and Feminism: Women and the Cuban Revolution, Part 1, in 1958 there was a percentage of 19.3 women looking for jobs.
 Since then, compared to the statistics now you can see an increase in women in the work force.
 But you still see the difference between the men and women that are employed between the where they work and how much they're getting paid.
 Therefore, there has been slight changes but there is still a lot more improvement and change to be done for the women of Cuba and receive the rights they deserve.